Voltaire

-Early life
+Early life and education

 François-Marie Arouet was born in Paris, the youngest of the five children of François Arouet, a lawyer who was a minor treasury official, and his wife, Marie Marguerite Daumard, whose family was on the lowest rank of the French nobility.
 Some speculation surrounds Voltaire's date of birth, because he claimed he was born on 20 February 1694 as the illegitimate son of a nobleman, Guérin de Rochebrune or Roquebrune.
 Two of his older brothers—Armand-François and Robert—died in infancy.
 His surviving brother Armand and sister Marguerite-Catherine were nine and seven years older, respectively.

 Nicknamed "Zozo" by his family, Voltaire was baptized on 22 November 1694, with François de Castagnère, abbé de Châteauneuf, and Marie Daumard, the wife of his mother's cousin, standing as godparents.
 He was educated by the Jesuits at the Collège Louis-le-Grand (1704–1711), where he was taught Latin, theology, and rhetoric.
 Later in life he became fluent in Italian, Spanish, and English.

 By the time he left school, Voltaire had decided he wanted to be a writer, against the wishes of his father, who wanted him to become a lawyer.
 Voltaire, pretending to work in Paris as an assistant to a notary, spent much of his time writing poetry.
 When his father found out, he sent Voltaire to study law, this time in Caen, Normandy.
 But the young man continued to write, producing essays and historical studies.
 Voltaire's wit made him popular among some of the aristocratic families with whom he mixed.

 In 1713, his father obtained a job for him as a secretary to the new French ambassador in the Netherlands, the marquis de Châteauneuf, the brother of Voltaire's godfather.
 At The Hague, Voltaire fell in love with a French Protestant refugee named Catherine Olympe Dunoyer (known as 'Pimpette').
 Their affair, considered scandalous, was discovered by de Châteauneuf and Voltaire was forced to return to France by the end of the year.

 Voltaire was imprisoned in the Bastille from 16 May 1717 to 15 April 1718 in a windowless cell with ten-foot-thick walls.

 Most of Voltaire's early life revolved around Paris.
 From early on, Voltaire had trouble with the authorities for critiques of the government.
 As a result, he was twice sentenced to prison and once to temporary exile to England.
 One satirical verse, in which Voltaire accused the Régent of incest with his daughter, resulted in an eleven-month imprisonment in the Bastille.
 The Comédie-Française had agreed in January 1717 to stage his debut play, Œdipe, and it opened in mid-November 1718, seven months after his release.
 Its immediate critical and financial success established his reputation.
 Both the Régent and King George I of Great Britain presented Voltaire with medals as a mark of their appreciation.

 Voltaire mainly argued for religious tolerance and freedom of thought.
 He campaigned to eradicate priestly and aristo-monarchical authority, and supported a constitutional monarchy that protects people's rights.